GreenPowerMonitor/reffectory/docs/what-is-it.md

 # reffectory

-## Driven by events and using effects and coeffects to keep event handlers pure.
 A Clojure/ClojureScript framework designed to provide a full events system with effects and coeffects inspired by [re-frame](https://github.com/Day8/re-frame)'s one.